How climate change will impact business in Russia

 How Wagner & Experts is adapting

 At Wagner & Experts, we recognize that climate change is the biggest issue facing the world this century.
 We base our business strategy and company culture on Western best practices, therefore we have implemented our own ESG strategy to ensure we continue to exceed international expectations of forward-thinking businesses.
 We believe sustainability is necessary for longevity and success.
-Not only do we intend to reach net-zero status within 5 years through careful choices about our carbon footprint, but we are regularly updating our internal policies to comply with new regulations.
+Not only do we intend to reach net-zero status during 2021 through careful choices about our carbon footprint, but we are regularly updating our internal policies to comply with new regulations.